IsabelFunke/Trans-SVNet/README.md

 ### 3b.
 Compute regular evaluation metrics
 This is based on the implementation at https://gitlab.com/nct_tso_public/phasemetrics.
 - Change to subdirectory `Eval`
-- Run the evaluation script, where `<data_root>` needs to be replaced with the correct path to the Cholec80 data.
-The option `--datasplit` can also be `"40-40"` in order to compute the results on all 40 videos (32 test + 8 validation).
+- Run the evaluation script:
         ```
 (torch151) */Trans-SVNet/Eval$ python -m PhaseMetrics.eval --experiment "Test_Trans-SVNet" --datasplit "40-8-32" --results_root "." --data_root "<data_root>/cholec80"
         ```
+    Here, `<data_root>` needs to be replaced with the correct path to the Cholec80 data.
+The option `--datasplit` can also be `"40-40"` in order to compute the results on all 40 videos (32 test + 8 validation).
 - An evaluation report with the computed evaluation metrics will be created at `Eval/Test_Trans-SVNet/40-8-32\eval.yaml`.
 See the [PhaseMetrics repo](https://gitlab.com/nct_tso_public/phasemetrics)  for further documentation.